ebook: The Kingdom strikes back -- Signs of the Messiah at work

 In Haiti, the local Nazarenes almost always construct their first building as a brush-arbor-type structure.
 In a deforested country like Haiti, big trees to make wooden rafters and beams are not available.
 So as the group expands beyond the size of a small house, they have to go to concrete blocks and mortar and steel.
 Costs for these materials usually exceed their financial capabilities.
 Haitian banks don't loan money to churches.
 So these Haitian Nazarenes have to look for outside help.

-In the early days of our work in Haiti that help came from Alabaster funds.
+In the early days of our work in Haiti help came from Alabaster funds.
 Recently, most of it has had to come from Nazarene Mission Teams.
 A limited amount of Alabaster money has also been available to help purchase property.

 Their 50 percent?